Hillphoenix has provided innovative technologies to retailers for more than a century. View some of the highlights of our illustrious history.

 Company History – We Were Born To Leap

-Hillphoenix Inc., a Dover Company, designs and manufactures an extensive line of commercial refrigerated display merchandisers, commercial and light industrial refrigeration systems and mechanical centers, electrical distribution products, walk-in coolers and freezers, and specialty display cases and fixtures.
+Hillphoenix Inc., a Dover Company, designs and manufactures an extensive line of commercial refrigerated display merchandisers, commercial and light industrial refrigeration systems and mechanical centers, electrical distribution products, and specialty display cases and fixtures.

 The origin of Hillphoenix dates back to 1887, when C.V.
 Hill, a New Jersey grocer, dissatisfied with the coolers currently available to him both with regard to price and performance, decides to build his own.
 Because Mr. Hill “dislikes lifting out the heavy butter and lard tubs stored in the coolers”, he invents a butter slide which comes out automatically when the cooler door is opened.
 This is the first of many patents the company will own as new ideas are initiated over the decades that follow.
 A neighboring grocer hears of the unit and when he sees it, buys it on the spot.
 Mr. Hill sells another cooler and then decides to go into the cooler manufacturing business, as he says “for a few years,” then return to the grocery store.
 He starts a new company and names it C. V. Hill Refrigerator Works.
 He never returns to the grocery business deciding instead to focus on developing better ways for grocers to display perishable products.
 Not only is a company born but so is an industry.